iangaunt/neural/README.md

-# iangaunt/sdl-template
+# iangaunt/neural

-A template for SDL projects.
+A workspace for building small neural networks.
+Primarily built in C (genann) and C++ (creating training data with SDL drawings).